Validate JSON syntax and catch errors instantly with clear error messages

 ❌ DON'T: Edit minified files directly

-After validating, validate your JSON thoroughly.
-Common edge cases include: trailing commas (not valid in JSON), single quotes instead of double quotes, unquoted property names, or comments (which JSON doesn't support).
-Always test parsed output.
+After validation, check for common JSON errors.
+Our validate json syntax tool catches issues like: trailing commas (not valid in JSON), single quotes instead of double quotes, unquoted property names, or comments (which JSON doesn't support).
+Always verify the validation results and fix any errors before using the JSON in your application.

 Test checklist: Valid JSON syntax • Proper data types • No trailing commas • Correct nesting levels • Parse success in target language